juma-felix45/hackerthon2/README.md

-COMAND PROMPT FIVEN TO AI
+COMAND PROMPT FED TO AI

 I want you to help me design and implement a complete full-stack web application called "EMOTION SENSE”.
 The project should be AI-enabled Interactive, secure, and responsive.
 Help me develop this website and also a preview of it.
 Tech Stack